namednil/tacos29/call.md

     <section>
         <h3>Short Talks</h3>
         <ul>
-          Talks should take 15 minutes and can be held in English or German.
+          Short Talks should take 15 minutes and can be held in English or German.
 Speakers pay half of the attendence fee.
         </ul>
       </section>